-Dr. Yehudah Mirsky studied at Yeshivat Har Etzion and Yeshiva College and received rabbinic ordination in Jerusalem.
+Yehudah Mirsky studied at Yeshivat Har Etzion and Yeshiva College and received rabbinic ordination in Jerusalem.
 He graduated from Yale Law School, where he was an editor of the law review, and completed his PhD in Religion at Harvard.

 He worked in Washington as an aide to then-Senators Bob Kerrey and Al Gore, and at the Washington Institute for Near East Policy, and served in the Clinton Administration as special advisor in the US State Department's human rights bureau.
 He has written widely on politics, theology and culture for a number of publications including The New Republic and The Economist, he is a Contributing Editor of the Jerusalem Report and is on the editorial board of Eretz Acheret.
 After the attacks of September 11 he served as a volunteer chaplain for the Red Cross.
 He is currently a contributing writer at Jewish Ideas Daily.com and a member of the board of Yerushalmim, the movement for a pluralist and livable Jerusalem.
 His biography of Rabbi Abraham Issac Kook is forthcoming from Yale University Press.
-At Brandeis he is associate professor of the practice of Near Eastern and Judaic Studies and will be teaching a course on understanding the nexus of religion, state and society in Israel.
+At Brandeis he is associate professor of the practice of Near Eastern and Judaic Studies and will be teaching courses on the nexus of religion, state and society in Israel.

 Dr. Feige is a sociologist and anthropologist that specializes in Israeli society, collective memory and political myth.
 He teaches at the Israel Studies program at Ben-Gurion University of the Negev, where he gives the introductory course: 'Israeli Society: Sociological and anthropological aspects'.
 He is currently working with Prof. David Ohana on the commemoration of Ben-Gurion in Israel society.
 With Dr. Pnina Mutzafi-Haller he is co-editor of the academic journal 'Hagar: Studies in Culture, Politics, Identities'.
 At Brandeis he will teach a course on the politics of Israeli archaeology.